babowsk1/flatqube-docs/integrate/smart-contracts/tokenfactory.md

 ---
-discription: The TokenFactory smart contract is used for deploying tokens, sets wallet, root, platform codes and managing ownership.
+description: The TokenFactory smart contract is used for deploying tokens, sets wallet, root, platform codes and managing ownership.
 ---

 # TokenFactory